 There are AT tools to help students who struggle with listening, math, executive functioning, reading and writing.
 The variety of available AT tools has grown rapidly in recent years.

 Despite the word “technology,” not all AT tools are high-tech.
-AT ranges from simple adaptive tools (like highlighters and organizers) to high-tech tools (like speech-to-text software).
+AT ranges from simple adaptive tools (like highlighters and organizers) to high-tech tools (like text-to-speech software).

 Assistive Technology and Your Child’s IEP or 504 Plan